Welcome to Year 6

 The Targets that the children will be working towards in Maths are, understanding Place Value, reading and writing both positive and negative numbers.
 In Literacy the children will be working on developing a range of adjectives, adverbs and powerful verbs to make their writing more interesting, and their reading focus will be to deduce, infer or interpret information, events or ideas from text.

-This Autumn in Science, we will be concentrating on looking at all living things, from how the body works to microorganisms, so we will be performing lots of investigations and finding things out – it should be fun.
+In Science, we will be concentrating on looking at all living things, from how the body works to microorganisms, so we will be performing lots of investigations and finding things out – it should be fun.
 We will be linking ICT and DT and producing a multimedia presentation, which the children will love.
-In our History topic, (cops and robbers) we will be concentrating on Crime and Punishment through the ages–looking at crime from vagabonds to the present day police, this will link nicely to the book Holes by Louis Sachar, which we will be reading in the Autumn Term.
-We will also be going to the Galleries of Justice in October which will help their understanding of crime.
-For Literacy we will be looking at different types of fiction, Shakespeare’s sonnets, Poetry, and at biographies and autobiographies.
-We will also be reading poetry especially looking at the Poem ‘Jabberwocky’.
+We will be looking at Pilsley in the past which we will link nicely to our English topic of Stig of the Dump and fairytales .
+We will went to the Galleries of Justice in October and we will be arranging a couple of other trips in the summer term, as well as the residential visit to Dukes Barn.

 In Maths we will continue to develop children’s skills with numbers and arithmetic, concentrating on securing number facts, understanding shape, handling data, and number work.

-We will continue our French teaching, encouraging the children to find out more about France, and learning about its culture and language.
+We will continue our French teaching, encouraging the children to find out more about France, and learning about its culture and language and introducing writing in French.

 Our work in P.E. will engage children in gymnastics, games and dance.
 Please ensure that the children bring their P.E. kit on Monday every week.
 They also need to have their hair tied back for P.E. and their earrings removed.